-5. Monitoring and Review
+Monitoring and Review

-- 5.1 First Home application referrals and future sales of First Homes will be monitored by the Housing Strategy team.
+- 22. First Home application referrals and future sales of First Homes will be monitored by the Housing Strategy team.
 This team will also review the local eligibility criteria (including household income and price caps) at least annually.
-The Housing Strategy team will also have responsibility for issuing certificates, instructions and application/conveyancer packs e.g. including sending Authority to Proceed, Eligibility, Authority to Exchange and Compliance certificates when necessary. - 5.2 The Planning team will ensure that any further government guidance or ministerial statements and best practice is reflected in this policy statement and emerging Local Plan.
+The Housing Strategy team will also have responsibility for issuing certificates, instructions and application/conveyancer packs e.g. including sending Authority to Proceed, Eligibility, Authority to Exchange and Compliance certificates when necessary. - 23.
+The Planning team will ensure that any further government guidance or ministerial statements and best practice is reflected in this policy statement and emerging Local Plan. - 24.
+This statement will be reviewed every year by the Housing Strategy team.
+Any major changes will be discussed with Council Planning and Legal Teams and approved by the Councils Cabinet.